Professional Automotive Modeling Certificate Programs

 International Student Visas for Certificate Students

 CCS authorizes I-20 visa applications only for degree programs.
 CCS is unable to assist students who need visas for any certificate programs.
-Students currently holding a work/study visa with authorization for short-term study should contact the Precollege and Continuing Studies Office 313.664.7456 to determine eligibility to attend.
+Students currently holding a work/study visa with authorization for short-term study should contact the Precollege and Continuing Studies Office at 313.664.7456 to determine eligibility to attend.

 Tuition and Fee Payments